 People from all walks of life are affected by domestic violence.
 This crime does not only mean physical violence; it also includes menacing behavior, such as stalking.Domestic Violence Charges can Throw Your Life Into Chaos

 Sometimes, the line between abuser and victim becomes blurred, because there are many relationships where both partners are abusive.
-It is vital for you to retain a lawyer who is skilled in defending such cases.
-Our Pittsburgh Criminal Lawyers can help you get your charges dismissed or reduced, and resolve any civil law issues, like divorce, child custody, or restraining orders.
+It is vital for you to retain a domestic violence attorney in Pittsburgh who is skilled in defending such cases.
+Our Criminal Lawyers can help you get your charges dismissed or reduced, and resolve any civil law issues, like divorce, child custody, or restraining orders.

 In Pennsylvania, domestic violence is not considered to be separate from crimes like battery, assault, or sexual assault.
 If your actions match the definition of domestic violence, some of the procedures and sentences of your case will change.
 These changes take place from the moment the alleged victim calls the police: officers are required by law to make an arrest in a domestic violence call.